WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   2. noun: the analysis and judgment of the merits and faults of a literary or artistic work.

      _"alternative methods of criticism supported by well-developed literary theories"_

+- crouch

+  1. verb: adopt a position where the knees are bent and the upper body is brought forward and down, sometimes to avoid detection or to defend oneself.

+     _"we crouched down in the trench"_

+  2. noun: a crouching stance or posture.

+     _"he dropped into a defensive crouch"_

 - crude